somewhatalex/AWsoMVisualizer/README.md

 The best run results for each rotation are calculated by the following steps:
 1. The simulation data is interpolated onto the actual data.
-2. Mean squared error (MSE) for each run is calculated between the simulation and actual data.
-MSE values are normalized in each subplot for consistent comparison.
+2. The difference (see [difference calculation methods](#difference-calculation-methods)) for each run is calculated between the simulation and actual data.
+Difference values are normalized in each subplot for consistent comparison.
-3. The important parameters specified in config_local.py are used to find overall MSE values for each run across variables.
+3. The important parameters specified in config_local.py are used to find overall difference values for each run across variables.
-4. The simulation runs are ranked by MSE values and the lowest MSE value run is determined.
+4. The simulation runs are ranked by difference values and the lowest difference value run is determined.

 ## Setup
 To setup, first make a copy of the repository: